 To Charge Out a Book: (1) Remove the book card from its pocket inside the back cover.
 (2) Fill out the card including your name and student number.
-(3) Present the book, the filled-out book card, and your BSU Activity/Fee card to a student assistant at the circulation desk who will process the book.
+(3) Present the book, the filled-out book card, and your BSU Activity/Fee card and photo-ID to a student assistant at the circulation desk.